symlex/symlex/README.md

         arguments: [ @model.session, @model.user, @form.user ]
 ```

-*Note: In Symfony 2, controllers aren't services by default.
+*Note: In Symfony, controllers aren't services by default.
 Some Symfony developers give their controllers direct access to the DI container, which makes testing more difficult and breaks the architecture.*

 The routers pass on the request instance to each matched controller action as last argument.
 It contains request parameters and headers: http://symfony.com/doc/current/book/http_fundamentals.html#requests-and-responses-in-symfony